the-teachingRSE-project/competencies/competencies.md

 \ac{SE} competencies of \gls{DOCBB} and \gls{MOD} since a model of the software is required in order to write good tests that facilitate understanding and documentation.
 Today this encompasses the knowledge of testing frameworks as well as continuous integration and \ac{CICD} practices.
-Additionally to being tested, software should also be reproducible.
+In addition to being tested, software should also be reproducible.
 Projects like ReproHack [@ReproHack] can greatly help in fostering that competency.